 As to what type of content, it’s about making product videos, tutorials on how to use the company’s product, and podcasts for consumers, among others.

 If you’re looking to get into the marketing industry, there are 5 emerging job roles that you may consider getting into:

 - Marketing Product Manager

 - Multimedia Content Creator

-Choosing the role that suits you the most can propel your career for the better and can benefit you in the long run.
+Choosing the role that suits you the most can propel your career in marketing for the better and can benefit you in the long run.

 Like what you just read?